Issues

 Things to consider

-Any actions taken upon a minor’s body that may negatively impact his or her future fertility or potentially cause sterility is something to which that child cannot truly give informed consent.
+Any actions taken upon a minor’s body that may negatively impact his or her future fertility or potentially cause sterility are something to which that child cannot truly give informed consent.
 And yet, here we see that the pro-abortion and transgender ideologies are extremely similar; their proponents insist that children can fully consent to life-altering procedures that may have a devastating impact on their future ability to produce biological children.

 In the majority of states, permanent sterilization is restricted to legal adults; 33 states require that a woman must be 21 years old to legally receive a tubal ligation, while most states require a man to be 18 to legally consent to a vasectomy (which may be reversible) unless done in a “medical facility that receives federal funding” like a hospital system.
 In that case, men must be 21.